 Keeping plastics in the loop is important for a circular plastic value chain.
 To make it truly circular, also plastic leakages need to be addressed.
 The inevitable loss of (micro)plastics to the environment needs to be harmless.
 Even if one would have implemented all possible measures to reduce the loss of microplastics into the environment, there will always remain some degree of littering and abbreviation of plastics as this is inherent to their applications (tires, paints, etc.).

-The quantity of plastics leaking in the environment is significant, despite the relative small percentage of plastics used.
-Due to the nature of our current plastic-portfolio these particles will remain in our environment for a very long time.
-There is growing evidence that microplastics in the open environmental have adverse effects on our ecosystems and health.
+The quantity of plastics leaking in the environment is significant, even if we would be able to reduce the percentage of leaked plastics to a small percentage.
+This is due to the large amount of plastics used.
+Most of these particles will remain in our environment for a very long time.
+There is growing evidence that microplastics in the open environment have adverse effects on our ecosystems and health.

 To reduce harmful effects, there is a clear and urgent need for new types of plastics and plastics systems.
 The development of new plastics requires research investments.
 So far the current petroleum-based plastic industry has shown limited interest.